AjoySingh24/HOSPITALITY-ANALYSIS/README.md

 # HOSPITALITY-ANALYSIS
-This project is as a part of my Intership Program provided by the Excelr Institude The KPIs expected to show here are listed as follow:
+This project is done by me and my team as a part of my Intership Program provided by the Excelr Institude The KPIs expected to show here are listed as follow:
 1.Total Revenue
 2.Occupancy